31 October-9 November 2017 ( 3 spots available )

 NOTE: Customized extensions to this safari, including Johannesburg, Cape Town, Victoria Falls and other destinations may be arranged through Eyes on Africa as desired.
 Ask us for further information

-The cost of this all-inclusive safari is $10,975 per person (inclusive of round-trip airfare from Johannesburg to Maun, Botswana).
+The cost of this all-inclusive safari is USD 12895 per person, (includes charter flights from Maun to the two camps and back).
 The same rate applies for each participant regardless of whether they are doing photography and participating in the workshop, or not.
-This fee includes all in-country ground and air transportation as well as hotel accommodation (double occupancy) and all meals.
+This fee includes all in-country ground and air transportation as well as hotel accommodation (double occupancy) and all meals but does not include the costs of flights to and from Maun, from outside the country.

 Due to the limited number of spaces available, if a solo guest is willing to share accommodation and we can match with another guest of the same gender, we will do so.
-If a solo guest is unwilling to share, then a single supplement will be charged (please contact us if you would like to have your own accommodation as we have a very limited number of single slots available).
+If a solo guest is unwilling to share, then we do have limited capacity (one room available) for one single traveler.

 Please note: We will attempt to adhere to this itinerary as much as possible.
 However, certain conditions (political, climatic, environmental, cultural, or wildlife migrations) may necessitate changes in the itinerary.
 We reserve the right to alter any itinerary at any time, if necessary.
 We will attempt to notify participants of changes as far in advance as possible.
 Costs incurred by such changes will be the responsibility of the participant.